michael-barlow3/tmp_CM/README.md

 VistA MUMPS Code starts with the platinum version of code.

-This becomes the  Main branch
-This branch should be tagged according to the [Semantic Versioning](https://semver.org/) standard as well as tagged with a MUMPS Identifier (Keith?)

 ## Branches

 --- Describe what a branch is ---

 ### Main - Long Lived

-Created from the Gold version of the product
+Created from the Platinum/Gold(??) version of the product

 ### Dev - Long Lived

-Branch from Main
+Branch from created from main

 ### Patch - Short Lived